XRPLF/xrpl-dev-portal/content/reference-rippled.md

 | Maximum value `100000000000` (`1e11`) | Maximum value `9999999999999999e80` |
 | Precise to the nearest ["drop"](#xrp) (0.000001 XRP) | 15 decimal digits of precision, with a minimum nonzero absolute value of `1000000000000000e-96` |

+**Caution:** Ripple uses decimal math with different precision than typical floating-point numbers, so currency amounts are always presented as strings.

 ### Specifying Currency Amounts ###

 Some API methods require you to specify an amount of currency.
 Depending on whether you are dealing in the network's native XRP currency or other currency units (called _issuances_), the style for specifying it is very different.